NickMichaels/pr-react-frontend/README.md

 # Patient Referral App - Frontend

-React frontend application for the Patient Referral App.
+React frontend application for the [Patient Referral App](https://github.com/NickMichaels/patient-referral-app).
+Instead of scribbled down phone numbers from a PCP putting all of the onus on the patient to take next steps, healthcare providers can send patient referrals directly to another provider.

 ## Features